faberfred/udacity-deep-RL/p1_navigation/README.md

 Unity 2019.3 has been installed on the computer.
 The Unity environment is `Banana_Linux/Banana.x86_64` and has been provided by Udacity.

-**Train the agent by executing the whole jupyter notebook from beginning to the end**
+**Train the agent by executing the whole jupyter notebook from the beginning to the end**